CrownVicPI437/MauiTouchIssues/README.md

 ﻿# MauiTouchIssues

 This is a sample ASP.NET Blazor application implementing a simple counter functionality.
 Furthermore, this page includes multiple input fields, which may be tested to understand touch-related usability or performance issues in mobile environments.
+This is intended to show the issues in MAUI Blazor with switching from using touch screen to the mouse / touch-pad.

 ## Project Overview